-The variable used in the VAR models are as follows: (1) first log difference of the GDP deflator (DLCP); (2) first log difference of the aggregate asset price index (DLAP); (3) first log difference of real GDP (DLRY); (4) long-term interest rate (long-term prime lending rate, LR); and (5) first log difference of M2+CD (DLNM).
+The variables used in the VAR models are as follows: (1) first log difference of the GDP deflator (DLCP); (2) first log difference of the aggregate asset price index (DLAP); (3) first log difference of real GDP (DLRY); (4) long-term interest rate (long-term prime lending rate, LR); and (5) first log difference of M2+CD (DLNM).
 All the series are annual basis, since the aggregate asset price index is available in only annual basis, and the estimation period is from 1957 to 1997.

 Using these variables, I examine the robustness of Granger causality from the aggregate asset price index to the GDP deflator in three setups of VAR models: (1) two-variable VAR model with only the GDP deflator and aggregate asset price index; (2) four-variable VAR model with the GDP deflator, aggregate asset price index, real GDP, and long-term interest rate; and (3) five-variable VAR model with all the above variables.
-In all three VAR models, one-year lags are chosen by the criteria of maximizing the AIC.
+In all three VAR models, one-year lags are chosen by the criteria of minimizing the Akaike's information criteria (AIC).

 Table 1 summarizes the results for Granger causality test in three setups of VAR models.
-In all cases, the aggregate asset price index Granger causes the GDP deflator at least five percent statistically significant level.
-On the contrary, the GDP deflator does not Granger cause the aggregate asset price index, except for the five-variable VAR model at 20 percent significant.
+In all cases, the aggregate asset price index Granger causes the GDP deflator at least at the 5 percent statistical significance.
+On the contrary, the GDP deflator does not Granger cause the aggregate asset price index, except for the five-variable VAR model at 20 percent significance.

-These results indicate that asset price fluctuations contain specific information about the future price movement, suggesting that the potential usefulness of asset prices as an information variable in Japan.
+These results indicate that asset price fluctuations contain specific information about the future price movement, suggesting the potential usefulness of asset prices as an information variable in Japan.

-(b) Granger causality from asset price to inflation over time
+2. Granger causality from asset price to inflation over time